Day 1 CEBU

 - See the world-famous Chocolate Hills with its 1,268 cone-shaped hills that turn brown in the summer

-- Stroll through the beautiful Bilar Manmade Forest, a mahogany forest stretching in 2 kilometers long
+- Stroll through the beautiful Bilar Manmade Forest, a mahogany forest stretching in 2 kilometres long

 - Enjoy a delicious local buffet lunch on a floating restaurant that cruises through the Loboc River